You are here

 (II) Research shows that children who have academic success are less likely to drop out of school and more likely to graduate from high school and enter an institution of higher education, leading them to higher-paying jobs that provide for a strong economy in the state;

-(III) Studies show that full-day kindergarten programs address achievement gap issues and promote student achievement;
+(III) Studies show that full-day kindergarten educational programs address achievement gap issues and promote student achievement;

 (IV) All children in Colorado deserve the chance to attend a full day of kindergarten, as the benefits of full-day kindergarten continue throughout a child’s educational experience and set the tone for future academic success.

-(b) The general assembly further finds and declares that while the benefits of full-day kindergarten programs are evident, the general assembly may be unable to provide funding to allow every eligible child in the state to attend a full day of kindergarten.
-As a result, determining an approach to phase in full-day kindergarten programs is the first step toward potentially offering full-day kindergarten programs statewide.
-The development of a plan by each local board of education to phase in a full-day kindergarten program at the district level is essential to ensure that the appropriate mechanisms are in place to support and maintain high-quality, full-day kindergarten programs in Colorado.
+(b) The general assembly further finds and declares that while the benefits of full-day kindergarten educational programs are evident, determining an approach to phase in full-day kindergarten educational programs is the first step toward potentially offering full-day kindergarten educational programs statewide.
+The development of a plan by each local board of education that is not offering a full-day kindergarten educational program as of the 2019-20 school year to phase in a full-day kindergarten educational program at the district level is essential to ensure that the appropriate mechanisms are in place to support and maintain high-quality, full-day kindergarten educational programs in Colorado.

-(2) Each local board of education shall develop a plan to potentially phase in a full-day kindergarten program in the school district to be funded with state or local moneys provided specifically for such program.
+(2) Each local board of education that is not offering a full-day kindergarten educational program as of the 2019-20 school year shall develop a plan to potentially phase in a full-day kindergarten educational program in the school district.
 In developing the plan, each local board shall consider the following:

 (a) Available space in existing school district facilities for a full-day kindergarten program;